-There is so much information out there about giving a baby up adoption.
-Sometimes it can be overwhelming.
+There’s so much information out there about giving a baby up adoption, and sometimes it can be overwhelming.
 My goal is to educate you and provide you with the essential information you need to make your adoption smooth and legal.
-If you are gathering information about giving a baby up for adoption, below are 6 myths about the adoption process.
-None of these statements are true–they are all myths!
-Let me know if this is helpful, and as always, text, call, or email me if you have any questions!
+If you’re gathering information about giving a baby up for adoption, below are 6 myths about the adoption process.
+None of these statements are true — they are all myths!
+Let me know if this is helpful, and text, call, or email me if you have any questions!
 I’m a birth mother and an adoption attorney, and you can work with me to do your adoption.
 I will help you find a family that will love your baby as much as you do, and can place your baby with that family.

 Myth #1: You have to do an adoption immediately after your baby is born